 Humanity & Inclusion's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
 The organisation is also working to promote the professional inclusion of people with disabilities, so as to reduce poverty and social exclusion in a sustainable way.
 The organisation also promotes the involvement of the most vulnerable people in local governance.

 Infamous for its tragic history, Cambodia is considered to be one of the countries with the largest number of mines in the world.
 It is also one of the poorest.
 Thanks to a period of relative stability, the country is re-launching its economic development.

 Cambodia has been at peace since 1998 but remains marked by the legacy of almost 40 years of war and is still largely dependent on international aid.
-Nevertheless, the country is changing.
+Nevertheless, the country is changing rapidly.